tracon/django-nexmo/README.md

     NEXMO_USERNAME = 'username'
     NEXMO_PASSWORD = 'password'
     NEXMO_FROM = 'Name or phone'
+    NEXMO_INBOUND_KEY = '1234567890abcdef'

+For inbound messages and delivery reports, you need to configure callbacks on your Nexmo account.

 Did I mention that you need a [Nexmo account](https://www.nexmo.com/)?
 Seems quite obvious to me.